[ Questions? Call TIAA at 866-717-9452 ]

 Whether you’re a grandparent who wants to help pay for room and board, a loved one helping to subsidize the cost of books, or a parent carrying the larger financial responsibility, 529 college savings plans are a great way to contribute as much or as little as you can towards your loved one’s education.

 The landscape of 529 savings plans can be complicated.
-That’s why TIAA is bringing you this website: as a one-stop destination to learn all about 529 plans and to help you find the 529 plan that’s right for you.
+That’s why TIAA is bringing you this website: as a one-stop destination to learn all about 529 plans and to help you find the 529 plan that’s

 No matter how much or how little you’re looking to save, there’s a 529 Plan that can meet your needs and help make the dream of a college education a reality for the student in your life.